 Mbata or Zombo kingdom

 Mbata or Bambata or Zombo was another vassal state of the Kongo kingdom.
-It’s current King is King Nzolameso Antonio of Bambata (mbata) or Zombo kingdom, Angola.
-He is a angolan decorated lieutenant colonel who served in the 19th group of angolan armed forces that fought for 6 years against apartheid in southern Angola further helping ANC South Africa and SWAPO Namibia.
+It’s former King is King Nzolameso Antonio of who died in October 2021.
+He was a Angolan decorated lieutenant colonel who served in the 19th group of angolan armed forces that fought for 6 years against apartheid in southern Angola further helping ANC South Africa and SWAPO Namibia.
 He was honoured with a medal alongside fellow members by President Jose Eduardo dos Santos of Angola.

 Photos : Copyright , The African Royal Families